-- 1. All providers (public or private) must indicate participation in the Youth Program Quality Intervention (YPQI).
-Where needed, participation in this program may be a line item in the proposed budget. - 2.
+- 1. All providers must provide a letter of support from RPS Superintendent Jason Kamras or his designee. - 2.
 Providers will commit to connecting with parents/families and connecting them to other resources provided by the City of Richmond, RPS and partner agencies (i.e. workforce development, continuing education) - 3.
 Providers will offer wrap-around support services to assure children with the most challenges/stresses can participate successfully.
 These services may include case management, daily check-ins, or other 1:1 interactions with children. - 4.
 Providers will utilize research-informed innovative learning strategies. - 5.
 Providers will demonstrate cultural competency in working with youth. - 6.
 Providers will adopt a trauma-informed approach to working with youth and will model positive problem-solving and conflict resolution techniques. - 7.
 Programs will be appropriately aligned with the curriencocular goals of Richmond Public Schools. - 8.
 Partners will commit to sharing data with RPS and the City of Richmond to develop a shared capacity to track participation of all children/families and assess family progress. - 9.
 Mayor Stoney is committed to supporting Richmond Public Schools' strategic plan, #Dreams4RPS.
 All non-departmental grantees in the In-School Support Services and Out-of-School Time categories should be aligned with #Dreams4RPS.
 Providers will include a short description of how the proposal is aligned to #Dreams4RPS, citing a specific priority and/or action as appropriate, and provide the name of the point of contact at Richmond Public Schools.